-This guide to Savary Island will take you on a tour of Captain Vancouver’s favorite each island getaway, and show you how to make it your favorite too.
+This guide to Savary Island will take you on a tour of Captain Vancouver’s favorite beach island getaway, and show you how to make it your favorite too.

 Vancouver’s Favorite Beach Island Getaway Will Be Yours Too